 Discussion questions will be posted in D2L.
 In addition to the initial introductory post, the students will be required compose at least 6 posts over the course of the semester (assignments may be added as needed).
 Students are strongly encouraged to reply to classmates' posts.
-Replies should be thoughtful and not simply "I agree" or "good job".

 - Before students are allowed to post on the discussion board, assignments must first be submitted in the dropbox and screened by Turnitin.
 If the assignment is not first submitted in the dropbox, it will not be accepted (with the exception of the introductory post).
 Each post should exemplify original and thoughtful consideration of the reading material.
 Plagiarism will not be tolerated.
-Primarily paraphrasing from the textbook is unacceptable. - Unless indicated otherwise, your discussion post should be at least 100 words (if citations are included, they will not be considered for the word count).

-- Should you not participate in the discussion assignments or should your post be considered inadequate in length or content, you will receive a zero for the assignment. - See D2L for further requirements.
+Primarily paraphrasing from the textbook is unacceptable. - Unless indicated otherwise, your discussion post should be at least 100 words. - Should you not participate in the discussion assignments or should your post be considered inadequate in length or content, you will receive a zero for the assignment. - See D2L for further requirements.